UPC/ravada/docs/docs/nodes.rst

 It means you didn't install libvirt in the node.
 Fix it this way:

+For Ubuntu 18.04:

 .. code-block:: bash

     root@node:~# apt-get install libvirt-bin

-But now, the libvirt-bin package was dropped in release 18.10 Ubuntu.
-The package was split into two parts:
+From Ubuntu 18.10 instead of libvirt-bin you need install libvirt-daemon-system and libvirt-clients.

 .. code-block:: bash

-root@node:~# apt-get install libvirt-daemon-system root@node:~# apt-get install libvirt-clients
+    root@node:~# apt-get install libvirt-daemon-system
+    root@node:~# apt-get install libvirt-clients

-so instead of libvirt-bin you need install libvirt-daemon-system and libvirt-clients.

 Balance algorithm
 =================